bahij-youssef/rl-il-hybrid-learning/README.md

-# Behavioural cloning experiments with video games
+# Behavioural cloning and reinforcement learning experiments with Doom

 ## ViZDoom experiments